Antipodal Point Arrangements on Spheres and Classification of Normal Systems: Introduction

 \subsection{\bf{Brief Survey and the Structure of the Paper}}

 With relevance to antipodal point arrangements (refer to Definition~\ref{defn:kDAPA}) or normal systems, the theory of matroids is a well studied subject.
 Matroids are combinatorial abstractions of vector configurations and hyperplane arrangements.
-E. Katz~\cite{EK} gives a survey of this theory aimed at algebraic geometers.
 Here in this article we study specific kind of antipodal pairs of vectors arranged on spheres, vector configurations, which are associated to normal systems that arise from hyperplane arrangements and classify them combinatorially.
-The method of associating cycle invariants as a combinatorial model to point arrangements in the plane has already been explored by authors J.E.Goodman and R.Pollack~\cite{JEGRP}.
-Also the slope problem mentioned in chapter $10$, page $60$ in M.~Aigner and G.~M.~Ziegler~\cite{MAGMZ}, Proofs from THE BOOK, explains a similar method.
+The method of associating cycle invariants as a combinatorial model to point arrangements in the plane has already been explored by authors J.E.Goodman and R.Pollack~\cite{MR0583961}.
+Also the slope problem mentioned in chapter $10$, page $60$ in M.~Aigner and G.~M.~Ziegler~\cite{MR3823190}, Proofs from THE BOOK, explains a similar method.

-Section~\ref{sec:ASFS} defines a $k\operatorname{-}$dimensional sphere $\mbb{PF}^{k+}_{\mbb{F}}$ over an ordered field $\mbb{F}$ as a generalization of the $k\operatorname{-}$dimensional sphere $S^k\subs \mbb{R}^{k+1}$.
-Section~\ref{sec:APA2D} is devoted to the classification of antipodal point arrangements on $\mbb{PF}^{2+}_{\mbb{F}}$ in two dimensions.
+Section~\ref{sec:APA2D} is devoted to the classification of antipodal point arrangements on $S^2$ in two dimensions.
 Theorem~\ref{theorem:MITTD} states the classification theorem in the case of dimension two.
 Section~\ref{sec:NonIsoNS} revisits the two non-isomorphic examples of normal systems in dimension three that are mentioned in C.~P.~Anil~Kumar~\cite{NRHA} and computes the combinatorial invariants.
-Sections~[\ref{sec:APAHDSCNS},\ref{sec:FMT}] are devoted to classification of antipodal point arrangements on $\mbb{PF}^{k+}_{\mbb{F}}$ in higher dimensions for $k>2$.
+Sections~[\ref{sec:APAHDSCNS}-\ref{sec:FMT}] are devoted to classification of antipodal point arrangements on $S^k$ in higher dimensions for $k>2$.
 Theorem~\ref{theorem:LCI} in Section~\ref{sec:FMT} states the classification theorem in higher dimensions.
-In Sections~[\ref{sec:CHA},\ref{sec:SMT}] we combinatorially classify hyperplane arrangements over an ordered field by proving Theorem~\ref{theorem:HAISO} using associated normal system and the concurrency arrangement sign function.
 In final Section~\ref{sec:ENUMREP} we pose open Question~\ref{ques:ENUMREP} about normal systems.